release-engineering/pom-manipulation-ext/guide/dep-manip.md

 In a multi-module build it is considered good practice to coordinate dependency version among the modules using dependency management.
 In other words, if module A and B both use dependency X, both modules should use the same version of dependency X.  Therefore, the default behaviour of this extension is to use a single set of dependency versions applied to all modules.

-It is possible to flexibly override or exclude a dependency globally or on a per module basis.
+It is possible to flexibly override or exclude a dependency globally or on a per-module basis.
 The property starts with `dependencyOverride.` and has the following format:

     mvn install -DdependencyOverride.[groupId]:[artifactId]@[moduleGroupId]:[moduleArtifactId]=[version] | ,+[group:artifact]...